 Q: What watches do Navy SEALs wear?

-A: The Navy SEALs are known for wearing G-Shock dive watches, although they can also be seen wearing brands like Casio and Suunto.
+A: The Navy SEALs are known for wearing G Shock dive watches, although they can also be seen wearing brands like Casio and Suunto.
 However, there’s no standard brand that the Navy SEALs have to use.
 It’s actually a personal choice of the diver.

-A: Most dive watches have a crown on the right hand side for easy winding.
+A: Most dive watches have a screw down crown on the right hand side for easy winding.
 But if you’re left-handed, you can wear the watch on your left wrist, but you should master tweaking it with your right hand.

-A: Analog dive watches come with a rotating bezel to serve as a timer of elapsed time.
+A: Analog dive watch come with a rotating bezel to serve as a timer of elapsed time.
 This is crucial for divers, especially those who are diving with minimal air supply.
 Also, it helps divers calculate the length of the dive and when they are supposed to ascend.

 Q: Should I wear a dive watch?